 Personal Credit vs. Business Credit

 Personal credit is based on your individual credit history, including factors such as your record of borrowing and repayment on items like credit cards and loans.
-It’s connected to your social security number (SSN) and includes specific details regarding any credit-related inquiry.
-Your credit score is used to sum up how creditworthy you are considered so that potential lenders can assess how risky loaning money to you might be.
+It’s connected to your Social Security number (SSN) and includes specific details regarding any credit-related inquiries.
+Your credit score is used to sum up how creditworthy you are so that potential lenders can assess how risky loaning money to you might be.

 Most personal credit scores range from 300 to 850 (although there are a few different scoring models with slightly different scales).
 Less than 580 is typically considered a poor score.

 Business credit scores may be issued by several different companies with different systems.
-Some (though not all) range from 1 to 100, and higher scores are typically viewed more favorably by lenders than lower ones.
+Some (though not all) range from 1 to 100, and higher scores are typically viewed more favorably by lenders.
 The scores are generally determined by factors that can include payment history, business history, credit utilization ratio (how much the business currently owes divided by its credit limit), and type of industry.

 Every lender may have its own rules, but in general, on a scale of 1 to 100, a business credit score of 80 or above means that the business is likely to be seen as low risk, while a score of 49 or below may suggest high risk to potential lenders.